 On the off chance that you have leftover mashed potatoes sitting in the fridge begging to be eaten (I know- it’s not likely), let’s think a little outside the box.
 Will they waffle?
 Absolutely!
 And with fabulous results.
 My mashed potato waffles came out so tender, light and airy.
 My whole family was completely down with the texture and taste of this breakfast classic turned dinner favorite.

-I went a little bit sweet and a little bit savory with these Healthy Chicken and Mashed Potato Waffles, pairing them with the best gluten-free pan-fried chicken, avocado slices and lick-the-spoon maple sriracha syrup.
-Yummo!
-Mealtime just got way more exciting!
+I went a little bit sweet and a little bit savory with these Healthy Chicken and Mashed Potato Waffles, pairing them with the best pan-fried chicken, avocado slices and lick-the-spoon maple sriracha syrup.
+Excuse me, but YUM!
+Mealtime just got way more exciting.

-Whether waffled, baked or fried; potatoes are so darn yummy.
-One of the greatest comfort foods!
+Whether waffled, baked or fried; potatoes are so darn good.
+One of the greatest comfort foods.
 And they’re nutritious too- potatoes are an excellent source of vitamin C, a good source of potassium (even more than a banana!), a good source of B6, fat-, sodium- and cholesterol-free and only 110 calories per serving.

 These potato waffles also go great with salsa, sour cream or Greek yogurt and caramelized onions.
 Serve them up for brunch, lunch or dinner.
 The recipe looks long, but it moves very quickly- this meal can be ready to go in 30 minutes or less.